-The highway in front of her wound its way alongside a cliff on her right.
+The highway in front of her wound its way alongside a cliff on her right, which probably hid more wild life than this affirmed city girl wanted to think about.
 Far below the road on her left, the Pacific Ocean pitched and rolled, fog lingering in long, silvery fingers on the frothy water.

 Gorgeous, all of it, but what registered more than anything was the silence.
 No horns blaring while jockeying for position in the clogged fast lane, no tension-filled offices where producers and directors shouted at each other.
 No ex-boyfriends who yelled to release steam.
 Or worse.